dotandimet/Allenby/talks/evogit.md

 Show history

-    git log

-Or, in a compact, pretty format:

-    git lg
+    git log (... or git lg for nicer formatting)

-(`lg` is a `git alias`, its really `log` with a few formatting flags)

-Show contents of a commit (as a diff/patch):
+To examine an old commit (as a diff/patch):

-    git show 3ae2235179fe487096d715807e6346c2302d377d

-This also works:

     git show 3ae2235179